zencart/documentation/content/dev/release_process/prerequisites.md

 1. Ensure the new version number has been added to `zc_install/includes/modules/pages/database_upgrade/header_php.php`.

-This can be confusing because sometimes the update letter is included and sometimes it isn't.
-The thing to remember is that the database version does not include the letter, because the database doesn't change just because of a patch release.
+This can be confusing because sometimes the patch number / update letter is included and sometimes it isn't.
+The thing to remember is that the database version does not include the patch number / letter, because the database doesn't change just because of a patch release.

 Shortcut for editing these 7 files: